GoesToEleven/golang-web-dev/044_postgres/15_users/README.md

 ## revoke privileges
 ```
-REVOKE ALL PRIVILEGES ON DATABASE company to james;
+REVOKE ALL PRIVILEGES ON DATABASE company from james;
 ```

 ## alter